 Vietnam’s annual inflation rate increased to 4.55% as of December 2022.
 FocusEconomics Consensus Forecast panelists expect inflation to average 3.9% in 2023.

 The country also stands in the top 15 countries with the highest population in the world.

 Lastly, Vietnam is one of the top countries in terms of growth and development.

 In particular, the declaration of EVFTA and the EVIPA in June 2019 has brought positive values for Vietnam’s market as well as foreign investments in the upcoming time.

 To know more about your growth opportunities in Vietnam, take a look at our comprehensive breakdown of the EU-Vietnam Free Trade Agreement: A New Door For Vietnam’s Economy, which summarizes a variety of benefits!

 If you’re a foreigner looking to do business in other countries, the labor cost might be one of your concerns.

 Starting a business in Vietnam will take this concern out of your head because the labor cost of the country is fairly low and competitive.

 Vietnam has a young population and a potential workforce.
 Remarkably, the country’s average wage cost is more competitive than the neighboring countries like China.

-According to statistics, the manufacturing labor cost per hour in China was US$6.5 in 2020, while in Vietnam the cost is only around US$3, half as much as that of China.
+According to statistics, the manufacturing labor cost per hour in China was US$6.5, while in Vietnam the cost is only around US$3, half as much as that of China.